sirAvent/color-switch/README.md

 # Color Switch, an game developed on ZeppOS
 A mind game that involves colors.
+Involves dynamic widget changes.

 Currently published on the Zepp App Store as "Color Switch"